It may take awhile, but the results are worth it! We asked an expert how to use henna to dye your hair at home

 8. Apply properly

 Wearing some rubber gloves, apply the henna evenly to clean, dry hair.
 Concentrate on grey hair first.
 The product should stay on those strands for the longest time.
 Use a hair colouring brush or gloved hands to coat your hair generously, covering all hair strands down to the roots.
-For best results, work from the roots to the tips, starting from the back of the hair and moving towards the front.
+For best results on how to use henna to dye your hair, work from the roots to the tips, starting from the back of the hair and moving towards the front.

 9. Don’t do a bun